Akenland/akenland.github.io/rules.md

 Welcome to Akenland!
 We've put together these rules to ensure that everyone has fun and enjoys their time on the server.
 Please read and follow these rules as indicated.
 If you have any questions, please ask an Admin.

 ### Our Admin team
-Akenland Admins are indicated in-game, and on the Live Map, by a + in front of their names.
-On Discord, online Admins are listed at the top of the member list, and also have the Server Admins role, when clicking on their names.
+Akenland Admins are indicated in-game, and on the Live Map, by a purple + in front of their names.

 Our current admins include:
-* Kade (in-game username: Kade_N_ - Discord tag: Kyle#1805) - Lead Admin
+* Kade (in-game username: Kade_N_ - Discord tag: Kade#1805) - Lead Admin
-* Galvin (in-game username: GalvinNerth - Discord tag: GalvinNerth#0309)
+* Galvin (in-game username: GalvinNerth - Discord tag: Galvin Greene#0309)
 * Mossy (in-game username: Mosflow - Discord tag: Mosflow#2813)
 * Flower (in-game username: FlowerFox - Discord tag: FlowerFox#3901)
-* Mads (in-game username: magfaerie - Discord tag: Mads#4983)
+* Mads (in-game username: magfaerie - Discord tag: marz#4983)

 ### Reporting violations of rules
 If you believe someone is violating the rules, please contact an Admin as soon as possible, using one of the following methods: